AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-next-server-flow.md

 ---
 description: Displays the navigation data between servers on your site.
 When you select a server name from your site, Next Server Flow shows you the number of visitors who navigated from that server to each of the other servers on your site within a single visit or across visits.
-seo-description: Displays the navigation data between servers on your site.
-When you select a server name from your site, Next Server Flow shows you the number of visitors who navigated from that server to each of the other servers on your site within a single visit or across visits.
-seo-title: Next Server Flow
 solution: Analytics
 title: Next Server Flow
 topic: Reports